 - Use special laminated acoustic glass

 Acoustic glass has been designed specifically, to help insulate windows against external noises.
-It has a sandwich of two or more sheets of glass which is heat or pressure bonded together with one or more acoustic polyvinyl butyral (PVB) interlayers.
+It has a sandwich of two or more sheets of glass which is heat or pressure bonded together with one or more acoustic polyvinyl butyral (PVB) inter layers.

 Laminated acoustic glass can help reduce noise levels by up to 35 decibels.
 Perfect if you live next to a busy road.
-These interlayers are effective at reducing noise by weakening the energy of the sound waves as they travel through the glass.
+These inter layers are effective at reducing noise by weakening the energy of the sound waves as they travel through the glass.

 Acoustic glass is recommended by double glazing experts for its exceptional levels of sound proofing, insulation and even security.
-It can be very effective when used in either commerical or domestic buildings and especially when applied to products such as windows, doors, skylights and conservatories.
+It can be very effective when used in either commercial or domestic buildings and especially when applied to products such as windows, doors, skylights and conservatories.

 Secondary glazing is when another slim-line window is added to your existing windows.
 This is a cost effective and efficient method of enhancing sound insulation.
 If you are unable to replace your existing windows with double glazing then secondary glazing is an ideal solution.